-The assumption and management of IRRBB can be an important source of profitability and shareholder value for SABB, hence its objective is to protect the balance sheet and earnings from adverse movements arising from various interest rate risk types.
+The assumption and management of IRRBB can be an important source of profitability and shareholder value for SAB, hence its objective is to protect the balance sheet and earnings from adverse movements arising from various interest rate risk types.

-The Board directs and oversees the management of IRRBB activities with the Board Risk Committee (BRC) providing oversight to the Asset and Liability Committee (ALCO), which has overall responsibility for interest rate risk monitoring and management in order to optimize SABB's earnings and net asset values and sets limits.
+The Board directs and oversees the management of IRRBB activities with the Board Risk Committee (BRC) providing oversight to the Asset and Liability Committee (ALCO), which has overall responsibility for interest rate risk monitoring and management in order to optimize SAB's earnings and net asset values and sets limits.

-The Bank manages interest rate risk in the following manner.
+The Bank manages interest rate risk in the following manner:

-- SABB's risk management mandate includes specific interest rate risk thresholds, along with a specific Risk Appetite Statement, which are approved by BRC on an annual basis. - PVBP limits are established covering the total bank exposure as well as having sub limits placed on the banking and trading books.
-Market Risk Management tracks the limits on a daily basis with exceptions referred to senior management. - Pillar II capital assessments using Economic Value of (EV) as a basis for capital requirements under Pillar II as part of the Bank's capital adequacy with at least quarterly reporting to ALCO. - Internal transfer pricing policies are established by Finance and approved by ALCO. - Funds Transfer Pricing (FTP) maintenance. - Stress testing is undertaken and reported to ALCO on a quarterly basis covering the standard Basel IRRBB scenarios for EVE and Net Interest Income (NII) sensitivities. - Additional stress scenarios are undertaken on a quarterly basis which are also included within the SAMA stress testing report based on a mild shock of 100bps, a moderate shock of 200bps. - Clear definition of authorized investments, permissible hedging and position taking strategies with Treasury appointed as the execution body
+- SAB's risk management mandate includes specific interest rate risk thresholds, along with a specific Risk Appetite Statement, which are approved by BRC on an annual basis. - PVBP limits are established covering the total bank exposure as well as having sub limits placed on the banking and trading books.
+Market Risk Management tracks the limits on a daily basis with exceptions referred to senior management. - Pillar II capital assessments using Economic Value of (EV) as a basis for capital requirements under Pillar II as part of the Bank's capital adequacy with at least quarterly reporting to ALCO. - Internal transfer pricing policies are established by Finance and approved by ALCO. - Funds Transfer Pricing (FTP) maintenance. - Stress testing is undertaken and reported to ALCO on a quarterly basis covering the standard Basel IRRBB scenarios for EVE and Net Interest Income (NII) sensitivities. - SAB conducts the IRRBB Stress testing under the regulatory prescribed interest rate shock scenarios.
+In addition to the Basel prescribed interest rate shock scenarios, SAB also include 6 internal stress scenarios that involve non-parallel shocks to estimate the changes in the EVE values - Clear definition of authorized investments, permissible hedging and position taking strategies with Treasury appointed as the execution body.